Energy enhancement of laser-driven ions by radiation reaction and Breit-Wheeler pair production in the ultra-relativistic transparency regime: Conclusion

 \subsection{Acknowledgements}

 The authors would like to thank Naveen Kumar for suggesting to look into Breakout Afterburner mechanism for ion acceleration and for his follow up insightful discussions during the early stage of this work.
 The authors would like to thank Tom G. Blackburn, Arkady Gonoskov, Joel Magnusson, Brian Reville and Matteo Tamburini for their insightful discussions throughout this work.
+In particular, we are grateful to Stepan Bulanov and Sergey Bulanov for their insightful comments on the role of the Buneman instability and the influence of the RPA mechanism.